 The songs that Maiden recorded for their debut are essentially selected snapshots from the band’s early live shows: album highlight Phantom Of The Opera, the instrumental Transylvania, Murray’s Charlotte The Harlot, and of course Iron Maiden.
 Special mention must be made of Strange World, a Hendrix-like ballad that sounds unlike anything the band has done since.

-The vinyl re-releases of this record, both the black vinyl and the picture disc, thankfully restores the original Derek Riggs painting to the album cover, Eddie the Head as seen at the top of this review, ditching the pointless 1998 remake that came with that year’s CD reissue.
+The vinyl re-releases of this record, both the black 180g and the picture disc, thankfully restore the original Derek Riggs painting to the album cover, Eddie the Head as seen at the top of this review, ditching the pointless 1998 remake that came with that year’s CD reissue.
 The picture disc gatefold has a late 1980 live shot of the band, while the disc carries the Running Free and Sanctuary single artworks.
 The black vinyl is a faithful reproduction of the original packaging, and it looks great.

 The lyrics are a fun side note in light of what the band would later produce, with several of the songs discussing the pulling of birds, the driving of pick-up trucks, the doings of London prostitutes, or the showing off of private parts to unsuspecting girls while «crawling through the bushes»… Then there’s an interesting contrast in more introspective and pondering lyrics for Remember Tomorrow and Strange World, the latter of which earns a spot on our list of the top 10 deep Iron Maiden cuts.